woocommerce/woocommerce-product-recommendations-custom-locations/readme.txt

 **Important**: This plugin is a free add-on for the official [WooCommerce Product Recommendations](https://woocommerce.com/products/product-recommendations/) extension.
 It has been created to validate and refine a feature that may be rolled into the extension in the future.

+**Important**: The code in this plugin is provided “as is”.
+Support via the WordPress.org forum is provided on a **voluntary** basis only.
+If you have an active subscription for Product Recommendations, please be aware that WooCommerce Support may not be able to assist you with this experimental plugin.

 == Documentation ==